IBM Cloud: Reviews

 IBM Cloud continued to be considered a leader in bare-metal in 2020, and distinguished itself by providing over 11 million possible custom configurations with the latest Power, Intel, and AMD CPUs and Nvidia GPUs.
+IBM has been reviewed on Gartner Peer Insights where it is assessed by enterprise users in the Strategic Cloud Platform Services category.
+Reviews reflect a range of experiences across industries and use cases, including hybrid cloud deployments and enterprise application workloads.

-Environmental impact
+Sustainability

-In 2021, IBM announced it would achieve net zero greenhouse gas emissions by 2030.
+In 2021, IBM announced it would achieve net zero greenhouse gas emissions by 2030, and has introduced tools such as the IBM Cloud Carbon Calculator to help customers measure and manage the environmental impact of their cloud workloads.